 Resident Programs

 The CBCF utilizes cognitive behavioral therapy (CBT) curricula for its core programming.
 The CBCF also offers GED services and other activities that assist the residents in their preparation for successful community reentry.
-Residents are referred to outside community agencies for additional treatment needs at the appropriate time in their program.

 Residents are enrolled in one or more of the following CBT programs offered at the CBCF: